jbossdemocentral/3scale-api-workshop/README.md

 1. [API Developers](docs/labs/lab04.md) - Publishing APIs to Developer Portal
 1. [API Consumption](docs/labs/lab04.md) - Connect Applicaitons and APIs

-We recommend you to begin your journey with lab [1.
-API Design-First Approach](docs/labs/lab1.md)
+We recommend you to begin your journey with the first lab [API Design - Create an OpenAPI Specification](docs/labs/lab01.md)

 ### Installation

 If you feel comfortable, you can setup your own environment to host the software required in the labs.
-Follow the [instructions](docs/install.md) to install and configure the environment.
+Follow the [install instructions](docs/install.md) to install and configure the environment.

 ### FAQ